 As shown in Fig. 3(a), bringing the vertices of the two triangles closer together causes a twist between them.
 The approach distance between the two vertices, as shown in Fig. 3(a) can be obtained using the artificial muscle arrangement shown in Fig. 3(b) using the artificial muscles proposed in this study.
 Artificial muscles are suitable actuators for bringing these two points closer together.
 However, because the contraction ratio of the artificial muscle is approximately 20%, even if α_1 and β_1 shown in Fig. 3(a) are connected by an artificial muscle, a large twist is not expected.
 The method shown in Fig. 3(b) is an effective method for increasing the contractile performance between two points.
 As shown in Fig. 3(b), one artificial muscle is placed via two struts, whose vertices are the two points to be approached.
 Because the length of the strut was invariant, the contraction of the artificial muscle translates into an approach between two points.
 Therefore, artificial muscles were placed, as shown in Fig. 3(c) to bring α_1 and β_1 closer together, and similarly between α_2 and β_2 , and between α_3 and β_3 , to achieve a twist between the triangles shown in Fig. 3(a).
 In this study, a method of placing three artificial muscles to create a twist between two triangles, such that α_1 and β_1 are brought closer together is denoted as $[\alpha_1 \leftrightarrow \beta_1]$.
-This novel method takes advantage of the ability of thin artificial muscles to be driven in a bent state, and it is thought that this method can be used to achieve a twist deformation without compromising its inherent advantageous properties, such as tensegrity lightness and flexibility.

-The tensegrity structure consists of four layers of triangles, which can be divided into two pairs.
-Torsion can be generated in the structure by combining the twists of the triangles in each pair.
-Both the method of dividing the four triangles into two pairs and that of placing artificial muscles are optimized to maximize the torsion angle in Section II-C.
+This novel method takes advantage of the ability of thin artificial muscles to be driven in a bent state, and it is thought that this method can be used to achieve a twist deformation without compromising its inherent advantageous in the structure by combining the twists of the triangles in each pair.
+Both the method of dividing the four triangles into two pairs and that of placing artificial muscles are optimized B. Kinematics and Statics for Torsional Tensegrity An artificial muscle is an actuator whose load varies with its length.
+Therefore, in addition to conventional tensegrity analysis [27], [28], it is necessary to consider the force characteristics of the artificial muscle.
+The kinematics and statics of deforming a tensegrity structure in the z-axis and radial directions using artificial muscles are described in [8].
+However, [8] only considered the case of extension and contraction in the z-axis direction, and it was not possible to analyze the mechanics considering torsional deformation around the z-axis direction.
+Therefore, in this study, new variables were set to consider the torsional deformation of tensegrity, and a static analysis was conducted using these variables, considering the loads on the rubber threads and artificial muscles.